breez/doc/src/How-do-I-add-my-podcast-to-Breez.md

 # How do I add my podcast to Breez?

-Breez uses the [Podcast Index](https://podcastindex.org/) APIs, and displays podcasts that added a Lightning value block to their feeds.
+Breez uses the [Podcast Index](https://podcastindex.org/) APIs and displays podcasts that added a Lightning value block to their feeds.
 To add your podcast to library of podcasts available in Breez, search for your podcast in the [Podcast Index](https://podcastindex.org/), click on the Lightning icon, and follow the [instructions](https://bowtiedchukar.com/setup-your-podcast-to-stream-sats/).

 If you are having trouble registering, try to post in [this telegram group](https://t.me/podcasting20).